 Dodsworth (1936) Director: William Wyler

-It tells the story of Sam Dodsworth, played by Walter Huston, a business magnate of the automobile industry in the Midwest.
+Dodsworth tells the story of Sam Dodsworth, played by Walter Huston, a business magnate of the automobile industry in the Midwest.
 He is from a small town called Zenith.
 At the beginning of the film, he sells his successful company, Dodsworth Motors, and retires.
 At home, his wife, Fran, is longing for a new life.
-She has grown bored of the listlessness in the Midwest.
-They decide to travel to Europe together, where she soon begins to drift from Sam in an effort to gain attention from other men of the world.
-She begins to see Sam as dull and backwards, and she starts talking more like the European women and dressing like them and staying out dancing all night.
+She has grown bored of the listless pace of life in the Midwest.
+They decide to travel to Europe together, where she soon begins to drift away from Sam in an effort to gain attention from other men who are “of the world.”
+She begins to see Sam as dull and backwards, and she starts talking more like European women, dressing like them, and staying out dancing all night.

-She develops several liaisons, all of which end in failure.
+She develops several romantic liaisons, all of which end in failure.
 Sam returns home at one point only to find his house and lifestyle are not the same without Fran.
-He returns to Europe in an effort to win her back, which fails as she has fallen in love with her a man, Kurt.
-She goes out dancing instead of calling home to her daughter who has just had a baby.
-She decides to file for a divorce, and Sam leaves to travel around Europe, despondent and alone.
-He comes upon an acquaintance he had initially made on the boat across the Atlantic and they fall in love while living in her Italian villa.
-However, the divorce is called off by Fran as Kurt’s mother does not approve.
-She tries to make amends with Sam as they both board a boat headed back home to the United States, but at the last moment, Sam flees the boat and returns to his lover living in Italy in the closing sequences.
+He returns to Europe in an effort to win her back, but it tragically fails as she has fallen in love with her new man, Kurt.
+She goes out dancing instead of calling home to her daughter who has just given birth to a grandchild.
+She decides to file for divorce, and Sam leaves to travel around Europe.
+He is despondent and alone until he comes upon an old acquaintance he had initially developed on the boat across the Atlantic.
+They fall in love while living in her Italian villa.
+However, in a twist of fate, Fran calls off the divorce as Kurt’s mother does not approve.
+She tries to make amends with Sam as they board a boat headed back to the United States, but at the last moment, Sam flees the boat and returns to his lover in Italy as the film concludes.